ngds/geoparse-rerank/README.md

 # Usage
 First, download this [scala jar](https://arizona.box.com/s/yqjn0999casxdo3m0b63szwbhlgg5pr6) and place it in the same directory as runGeoParse.sh.
 This jar includes code from [this project in the Bethard lab](https://github.com/clulab/geonorm).
 Make sure Scala is installed as well.

+Also, make sure to have spaCy 3.0 or greater installed, as well as the `en_core_web_trf` model.
+Instructions for installing both of these can be found at https://spacy.io/usage

 To run the ranking, navigate to the top-level directory and run
 ```./runGeoParse.sh "Entity1" "Entity2" "Entity3"```
 where "Entity1", "Entity2", "Entity3" are location names, in quotes.
 Any number of location names can be used.
 The script will output, in spaced out blocks, each entity name followed by a list of Name: GeoNames ID entries, each on its own line, in order of relevance.
 An example output is below: